-Matthew Goode and Teresa Palmer will be reprising their roles in A Discovery of Witches season two, as young historian/witch Diana Bishop and centuries-old vampire Matthew Clairmont.
+Matthew Goode and Teresa Palmer are reprising their roles in A Discovery of Witches season two, as young historian/witch Diana Bishop and centuries-old vampire Matthew Clairmont.

-Victoria star Tom Hughes is joining the cast for the new episodes, set to play real-life Elizabethan playwright Christopher Marlowe, whose work is still performed and studied to this day.
+Victoria star Tom Hughes has joined the cast for the new episodes, set to play real-life Elizabethan playwright Christopher Marlowe, whose work is still performed and studied to this day.

-“I’m looking forward to stepping into Deborah’s fantastical world to play such a fascinating man as Kit Marlowe,” Hughes told RadioTimes.com.
+“I’m looking forward to stepping into Deborah’s fantastical world to play such a fascinating man as Kit Marlowe,” Hughes told.
 “With a rich history to draw from, Kit’s darkness and mercurial nature will be delight to delve into.”